- Key Facts

 - Papua New Guinea

-Adapting to Climate Change and Generating Incomes
+Adapting to Climate Change in the Solomon Islands

 Lashed by rain, the Solomon Islands are rolling out a ‘climate-proof’ transportation infrastructure that will facilitate local trade and provide long-term construction and maintenance employment.